siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 ##Requirements (problem domain)

-Mike's summary: _We want a high speed, reliable, fail safe transport and control protocol for tinyG so that it can control very dangerous machines._
+Paraphrasing Mike: _We want a high speed, reliable, fail safe transport and control protocol for tinyG so that it can control large machines._

 1. Provide flow control to eliminate the buffer overflows: w/packet acknowledgement
 1. Provide a reliable way to detect and report that an error was encountered, and not change system